 The Driver Details window displays a history of the driver's status changes for a selected period.
-The driver's duty statuses can be edited as long as the driver has certified the status.
+The driver's duty statuses can be edited as long as the driver has certified the RODS.
 The data is refreshed each time the driver sends a status change; press F5 to refresh the page manually.

 The driver's name, ID, and the vehicle the driver is currently logged into are listed at the top of the window.
 Also listed is the date and time the clocks were last recalculated, the assigned rule set, and the duty cycle.
 The time shown is in the time zone of the driver's depot.